vanmars/anagrams_and_antigrams/README.md

 - Navigate to the cloned folder and run 'bundle' in your command line to download all dependencies.
 - Open the cloned repo in a text editor of your choice.

-- **To Run Tests**: While in the root directory of the project, run 'rspec' in your command line.
+- **To Run Tests**: While in the root directory of this project, run 'rspec' in your command line.
 - **To Run the Console App**: While in the root directory of the project, run 'ruby app.rb' in the terminal.
+(For fun: try entering the two .txt files 'time.txt' and 'geese.txt' as inputs in the app.
+Or, better yet, add your own .txt files to this project directory and process them!)

 ## Known Bugs

-_There are no known bugs at this time._
+* The 'dictionary_lookout' gem, oddly, does not return entries for common words.
+I encountered issues with the following words: _egg_, _monkey_, _lived_.

+## Elements to Improve
+* I would like to allow users to enter names, but currently the dictionary_lookout gem rejects names as non-words.
+* If a user enters a .txt file as an input, the code currently does not check the text within that file for non-words.
+In the future, I'd like to run that word check on the contents of the file.

 ## Support and Contact Details

-_Connect with me at vamariestewart@gmail.com with ideas to improve this project._
+_Connect with me at vamariestewart@gmail.com with ideas to improve this project!_

 ## Technologies Used

 * Ruby
-* Ruby Gems: RSpec, Pry
+* Ruby Gems: rspec, pry, dictionary_lookout

 ### License